icopy-site/awesome/docs/awesome/dive-into-machine-learning.md

 ### Non-sequitur

-These next two resources are not about ML, but since you're here I know you love to learn, too.
+These next two resources are not about ML, but since you're here, you might find them interesting:

 * Maggie Appleton's ["A Brief History & Ethos of the Digital Garden"](https://maggieappleton.com/garden-history)
 * Shawn Wang's ["Digital Garden Terms of Service"](https://www.swyx.io/digital-garden-tos/)